ragrawal4545/ragrawal4545.github.io/cs4641-midterm.md

 Month appears to be correlated with the frequency of fires occurring and the acreage burned (Fig 0 (b)).
 The majority of the fires in the dataset occur during the summer months of August and September.
 These months also appear to produce fires that burn greater areas of land than the fires that occur in all other months.

 {% include image.html url="\images\freq_fires_day.png" description="Fig 0 (c).
-Day appears to be correlated with the frequency of fires occurring and the acreage burned." %}
+Frequency of fires and damage, assessed by area burned, do not appear to vary significantly by day of the week. " %}

 Frequency of fires and damage, assessed by area burned, do not appear to vary significantly by day of the week.